ibm-cloud-docs/netezza/connecting.md

    {{site.data.keyword.netezza_short}} supports private connectivity through [Azure Privatelink](https://azure.microsoft.com/en-us/pricing/details/private-link/#overview).

    Create a [support ticket](/docs/netezza?topic=netezza-tickets&interface=ui) to receive further instructions on how to set up a [private ednpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview) in your VNET.

+   **DRAFT COMMENT: IS THIS BIT ABOUT AZURE PRIVATELINK & CREATING SUPPORT TICKETS STILL VALID?**

 Each endpoint type provides a set of three hostnames.
 You can connect each of the hostnames to one of the following components: